stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

 ### Step 4: Print out min/max values of the fields on the `W3` function space

-We will use the LFRic field class `log_minmax` procedure to print out the min/max values of the fields on the `W3` function space
+We will use the LFRic field class `log_minmax` procedure to print out the min/max values of the fields on the `W3` function space.

 Copy the `W0` fields `log_minmax` calls code above the comment `!
 TO COMPLETE: Check the values of W3 fields by printing the min/max values`